 What Lee Parks has done is taken lessons learned by top racers and come up with a way to apply those lessons to normal street riding for the purpose of increasing your control of the motorcycle while expanding your available options when Bad Things(tm) occasionally happen.
 This is one of those rare cases where a company backs into a business model.
 He wrote the book and there was such a wide call for courses that he developed courses that provide instruction on the topics covered in the book.

-Once you have about a year's worth of riding under your belt you should consider taking the Total Control course.
-Here around DC it's taught up at Howard Community College.
+Once you have about a year's worth of riding under your belt you should consider taking the advanced Total Control course.
 It's just a one day course divided up into classroom and parking lot exercises.
 It will likely blow your mind.
-My plan is to take Total Control II this year.
-I'm such a fan of what Lee Parks does that I'm considering applying to become an instructor.
+I have taken two of his courses.

-The primary reason to get this magazine is because Keith Code writes for it.
-His column is fantastic.
-If you are serious about becoming a good motorcyclist, regardless of the fact that he is a race instructor, his writing is required reading.
+If you are serious about becoming a good motorcyclist, regardless of the fact that he is a race instructor, Keith Code's writing is required reading.
 He wrote two very infuential books

 A Twist of the Wrist: The Motorcycle Roadracers Handbook [Keith Code] on Amazon.com. *FREE* shipping on qualifying offers. <DIV>Here's everything you need to successfully improve your riding, novice or veteran, cruiser to sportbike rider.
 This book contains the very foundation skills for any rider looking for more confidence when cornering a motorcycle.
 Notes and comments by Eddie Lawson.
 Foreword by Wayne Rainey. </DIV>